Joel Tomkins: Hull Kingston Rovers (2018–19)

-Les Catalans Dragons (2020 - 2021)
+Catalans Dragons (2020–21)

 During Catalans elimination final victory over Leeds in the 2020 Super League playoffs, Tomkins was placed on report after inappropriate contact with Leeds player Richie Myler.

 On 18 November, Tomkins was suspended for eight matches and fined £500 after he was found guilty of inappropriate contact.

 On 9 October 2021, Tomkins played for Catalans in their 2021 Super League Grand Final defeat against St. Helens.